MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 *  Product Inventory

 It also holds Payload Descriptions for the following structures that are used with these APIs
-*  JSON representations for Product Spec descriptions (initially for MEF Access Eline services)
+*  JSON representations for Product Spec descriptions (initially for MEF Access E-Line services)
-*  JSON representations for Place description
+*  JSON representations for the UNI attributes (sourced from MEF 57.1)

 The MEF LSO Sonata SDK is released under the Apache 2.0 license.

 ## Maturity Level
-These files are in the Working Draft state.
-It is work in progress and is subject to change.
-This work has not yet successfully completed the review cycles and approvals necessary to achieve the status as a MEF standard.
+These APIs files are evolving and subject to change.
+They are derived from documents that are either ratified standards, or draft standards that have not yet completed the review cycles and approvals necessary to achieve the status as a MEF standard.
 The MEF is making these publicly available at this time to invite wider industry review.

 ## Contents